Anatoli Papanov: Death

+Papanov passed away on August 5, 1987, at the age of 64 in Moscow, USSR.

-Papanov was buried in Novodevichy Cemetery in Moscow.
-He was survived by his wife, actress Nadezhda Karatayeva who also performed at the Moscow Satire Theatre, and their daughter Yelena Papanova, a theatre and film actress.
+After performing his last role, The Cold Summer of 1953.
+He suffered a myocardial infarction in his bathtub filled with cold water.
+Nadezhda Karatayeva found his body 2 days later when she was in Riga.
+His funeral took place on August 11, 1987, in Novodevichy Cemetery.
+He was survived by his wife, actress Nadezhda Karatayeva, who also performed at the Moscow Satire Theatre, and their daughter Yelena Papanova, a theatre and film actress.

 Asteroid No. 2480 is named after Papanov.

-In 2012 a monument in memory of Papanov was opened in his native Vyazma.
+In 2012, a monument in memory of Papanov was opened in his native Vyazma.

 One of the streets in Mikhaylovsk, Stavropol Krai is named after the actor.